loganbrenningmeyer/c-cube-printer/README.md

 # Cube Generation

-To print a 3D cube onto a 2D terminal, a 3D cube mustfirst be built, manipulated, then projected onto a 2D plane.
+To print a 3D cube onto a 2D terminal, a 3D cube must first be built, then rotated, then projected onto a 2D plane.
 To do this:

 ## buildCube